Vertigo and Dizziness

 The temporal bones are handles to the interior organization of the cranium, in particular a membrane called the tentorium.

-The tentorium membrane is one of the most important fascial structures of the body, found in the cranium, called the dura mater, meaning "tough mother".
+The tentorium membrane is one of the most important fascial structures of the body, found in the cranium, and its also called the dura mater, meaning "tough mother".
 It attaches roughly between our ears inside our head; it is constantly keeping track of our movement relative to the horizon.
-It receives tension signals from elsewhere in the body that moves in and out of relative symmetry all day long.
-Old injury patterns and compensations can end up traveling up the line, and, like a good mother, the tentorium tracks, and holds everything together.
-It also holds and reflects distortions from futher down the line, and can impact the temporal bones.
+It receives tension signals from elsewhere in the body.
+Its movement fluctuates in relative symmetry all day long, on a good day with no old injuries, stress or complications.
+Just like a good mother, the tentorium is tracking dynamic balance every moment; and helps hold everything inside the cranium together.
+Distortions such as old injuries even from the feet can impact the temporal bones.

 There is a constant subtle movement of the tentorium, very slightly like wings flapping very very slowly.
 This movement influences the bones, of course, and also the circulation of the cerebral spinal fluid, which has such a big job in nourishing and buffering the central nervous system and brain, swishing fluid in subtle, butterfly-like patterns.